DavidMertz/RegEx_Puzzles/book.md

 We also do not need to use any Python string methods, although it is fair to note that some of what is performed via regular expressions might be more simple to express as string methods.
-The function can perform strictly and only regular expressions operations... along with a little bit of Python looping (but never over numbers).
+The function can perform strictly and only regular expression operations... along with a little bit of Python looping (but never over numbers).

 We use two sentinels in alternation for the loop, indicating either the number of items at a certain power of ten, or the number at the next higher power.
-A dictionary can map zero to nine repetions of a sentinel to the corresponding numeral, but leave the rest of string unchanged.
+A dictionary can map zero to nine repetitions of a sentinel to the corresponding numeral, but leave the rest of the string unchanged.

 ```python
 # Group 1: zero or more leading @'s